 Protein digestion is accomplished by several enzymes, including two pancreatic enzymes: trypsin and chymotrypsin.
 Peptides are broken into smaller peptides, and peptidases reduce the enzymes to amino acids.
 Nucleases digest nucleic acids into nucleotides in the small intestine also.

 Most absorption in the small intestine occurs in the jejunum.
 The products of digestion enter cells of the villi, move across the cells, and enter blood vessels called capillaries.
-Diffusion accounts for the movement of many nutrients, but active transport is responsible for the movement of glucose and amino acids.
+Diffusion accounts for the movement of many nutrients, but facilitated diffusion is responsible for the movement of glucose and amino acids.
 The products of fat digestion pass as small droplets of fat into lacteals, which are branches of the lymphatic system.

 Absorption is completed in the final part of the small intestine, the ileum.
 Substances that have not been digested or absorbed then pass into the large intestine.

 The large intestine is also known as the colon.
 It is divided into ascending, transverse, and descending portions, each about one foot in length.
-The colon's chief functions are to absorb water and to store, process, and eliminate the residue following digestion and absorption.
-The intestinal matter remaining after water has been reclaimed is known asfeces.
+The colon’s chief functions are to absorb water and to store, process, and eliminate the residue following digestion and absorption.
+The intestinal matter remaining after water has been reclaimed is known as feces.
 Feces consist of nondigested food (such as cellulose), billions of mostly harmless bacteria, bile pigments, and other materials.
 The feces are stored in the rectum and passed out through the anus to complete the digestion process.

 The liver has an important function in processing the products of human digestion.
 For example, cells of the liver remove excess glucose from the bloodstream and convert the glucose to a polymer called glycogen for storage.

 The liver also functions in amino acid metabolism.
 In a process called deamination, it converts some amino acids to compounds that can be used in energy metabolism.
 In doing so, the liver removes the amino groups from amino acids and uses the amino groups to produce urea.
-Urea is removed from the body in the urine.
+Urea is removed from the body in the urine (see Chapter 26).
 Fats are processed into two-carbon units that can enter the Krebs cycle for energy metabolism.
 The liver also stores vitamins and minerals, forms many blood proteins, synthesizes cholesterol, and produces bile for fat digestion.